Bionicle 2: Legends of Metru Nui: Plot

 Meanwhile, Onewa, Whenua, and Nuju are trying unsuccessfully to escape when they are approached by a mysterious Turaga, who explains that Toa mask powers are needed to escape and teaches them how to activate them.
-Growing impatient, the Toa argue until Onewa's mind-control and Nuju's telekinesis mask powers activate, and Nuju uses his to create an escape route.
+Growing impatient, Onewa, Whenua, and Nuju argue until Onewa's mind-control and Nuju's telekinesis mask powers activate, and Nuju uses his power to create an escape route.
 Whenua then discovers his mask power of night vision before the four reunite with Vakama, Nokama, and Matau.
-The Turaga then reveals himself to be Lhikan, who sacrificed his power to turn Vakama and company into Toa.
-He inquires as to the safety of the 'Heart of Metru Nui', which Vakama believed was Lhikan himself, but is actually the Matoran.
-Vakama then discovers a small canister that contains the real Dume; the Dume from before was an impostor.
-Pursued by the Vahki, the Toa, along with Lhikan, set out to stop the false Dume, who has summoned the Matoran to the Coliseum to be placed in canisters to sleep.
-The false Dume reveals himself to be Makuta in disguise, and plunges the Great Spirit Mata Nui into slumber.
-The Toa gather as many Matoran capsules as they can and race to escape the crumbling city.
-On their way out, the Dark Hunters attack them again, but are killed, along with a Nivawk (Makuta's spy), when Makuta absorbs them.
+The Turaga then reveals himself to be Lhikan, who sacrificed his power to turn the six Matoran into Toa.
+He inquires about the safety of the 'Heart of Metru Nui', which Vakama believed was Lhikan himself, but is actually the Matoran.
+Blaming himself, Vakama attempts to leave but then discovers a small canister that contains the real Dume; the Dume from before was an impostor.

+Pursued by the Vahki, the Toa and Lhikan set out to stop the false Dume, who has summoned the Matoran to the Coliseum to be placed in canisters to sleep.
+The false Dume reveals himself to be Makuta in disguise and plunges the Great Spirit, Mata Nui, into slumber.
+The Toa gather as many Matoran capsules as possible and race to escape the crumbling city.
+On their way out, the Dark Hunters attack them again, but they are killed, along with a Nivawk (Makuta's spy), when Makuta absorbs them.

-As the group leaves Metru Nui, Vakama creates the legendary Mask of Time, which he unsuccessfully tried to do as a Matoran, from the Great Disks.
+As the group leaves Metru Nui, Vakama creates the legendary Mask of Time, which he unsuccessfully tried to do as a Matoran from the Great Disks.
 Makuta pursues the Toa, attacking them by raising and dropping pillars of protodermis.
 With help from Nuju's telekinesis, Vakama is able to get up the cliff to confront Makuta, donning the Mask of Time.

 However, Lhikan is killed while protecting Vakama in the ensuing battle, whilst the mask is separated from Vakama.
-In an anguished rage, Vakama knocks the Mask of Time into the sea and defeats Makuta in combat using his newfound mask power, invisibility.
-The Toa combine their powers to seal Makuta in a protodermis prison and move on to the surface, emerging on an island they name 'Mata Nui', in honor of the Great Spirit.
+In an anguished rage, Vakama knocks the Mask of Time into the sea and defeats Makuta in combat using his newfound mask power: invisibility.
+The Toa combine their powers to seal Makuta in a protodermis prison and move on to the surface, emerging on an island that they named 'Mata Nui', in honor of the Great Spirit.
 There, they sacrifice their Toa power to awaken the Matoran and become Turaga.
-Vakama gives Lhikan's mask to an injured Matoran named Jaller, to the cheers of the other Matoran and Turaga, and their new lives on Mata Nui begin.
+Vakama gives Lhikan's mask to a Matoran named Jaller, whose original mask had been broken during the journey, as the Matoran and Turaga begin their new lives on Mata Nui.